The Dark Side of Fantasy: David Gemmell’s Wolf in Shadow

 Where it came from, he wasn’t sure: it appears to have been a Eureka moment, a turning point, much like Tolkien’s fateful scribbling of the words ‘In a hole in the ground there lived a hobbit’ on the blank page of a student’s essay.
 Gemmell wrote on until dawn, wanting to discover what Pandora’s box he had opened with those opening words.
 The result was Wolf in Shadow, one of his most unusual novels, about Jon Shannow, the Jerusalem Man, a lone gunslinger in search of a city that ceased to exist centuries ago, travelling through a world of barbarism and violence.

 Wolf in Shadow is a curious hybrid novel, combining the genres of fantasy, western, and post-apocalyptic fiction.
 Gemmell described the novel as his love letter to his favourite writer, Louis L’Amour, and we can also detect Clint Eastwood’s Preacher from Pale Rider (released two years before Gemmell’s novel) and perhaps a far-off echo of Stephen King’s Gunslinger, Roland, from the Dark Tower series.
-But Wolf in Shadow’s most important intertext is perhaps the book which Jon Shannow holds the dearest: the Bible.
+But Wolf in Shadow’s most important intertext is maybe the book which Jon Shannow holds the dearest: the Bible.
 Wolf in Shadow is perhaps Gemmell’s most explicitly Christian book, and reveals how deeply his idea of redemption was informed by his Christian faith.
-It is probably not coincidence that Gemmell, who identified as Christian, stumbled upon Jon Shannow – he used to call them ‘Rick’s bar’ characters, in a nod to Casablanca, because such figures just walk onto the page fully formed – when he was at his lowest ebb, and that it was the word ‘Jerusalem’ that unleashed both the character and the novel.
+It is probably not a coincidence that Gemmell, who identified as Christian, stumbled upon Jon Shannow – he used to call them ‘Rick’s bar’ characters, in a nod to Casablanca, because such figures just walk onto the page fully formed – when he was at his lowest ebb, and that it was the word ‘Jerusalem’ that unleashed both the character and the novel.

-It’s easy to dismiss David Gemmell’s novels as pure entertainment, and he made no bones about the fact that he was formulaic (there were only a few basic plots in the world, as he acknowledged), his prose sparse and pragmatic (which he attributed to his training in journalism), and his worldview black/white rather than shades of grey.
+It’s easy to dismiss David Gemmell’s novels as entertainment and nothing more, and he made no bones about the fact that he was formulaic (there were only a few basic plots in the world, as he acknowledged), his prose sparse and pragmatic (which he attributed to his training in journalism), and his worldview black/white rather than shades of grey.
 Yet each of these perceived weaknesses can be turned on its head.
 Like any good popular genre writer he respected his fans and sought to innovate with the conventions of fantasy without alienating his readers; his prose is refreshingly free from unnecessary adornment or self-indulgent purple patches, and occasionally, for all its sparseness, possessed of a simple lyric beauty; and his protagonists, while usually fighting on the side of right, are haunted by their demons and by the wrong turns they have taken, the ‘evil’ things they have themselves committed.
 Wolf in Shadow shows this perhaps most clearly of all of Gemmell’s early work, and paves the way for later developments in the genre, such as the epic series by George R. R. Martin (now adapted as the hugely successful Game of Thrones) and Steven Erikson, and the development of the subgenre known as grimdark.
 Gemmell got there first.

 Oliver Tearle is the author of The Secret Library: A Book-Lovers’ Journey Through Curiosities of History, available now from Michael O’Mara Books.